 Of course, you can marinate tuna in all kinds of things, but if you have high-quality fish, there's nothing better than tasting it pure.
-It melts in your mouth.
+It's tender and practically melts in your mouth.

 This is some beautiful Bluefin Tuna that was caught off the San Diego coast.
 Ahi, Yellowfin, Bluefin or any other type of tuna or meaty fish would be great for this dish.
-While it's not good to eat tuna all the time, it's a special treat every once in a while.
+While it's not healthy to eat tuna all the time due to elevated mercury, it's totally fine as a special treat every once in a while.

-You could really make this slaw with any veggies that you have on hand.
-Kohlrabi is a veggie that related to cabbage, kale, and broccoli.
-It tastes like a crisp and sweet combination of all those veggies.
-Adding radishes adds a peppery taste that goes great with the sweet kohlrabi, fresh parsley and bright lemon juice.
-This Kohlrabi Slaw recipe inspired by the beautiful NOPI cookbook, which I highly recommend checking out.
+You could really make this slaw with any veggies that you have on hand, but I prefer to highlight kohlrabi.
+Kohlrabi is a veggie that related to cabbage, kale, and broccoli, and tastes like a crisp and sweet combination of all three.
+Radishes add a peppery taste that goes great with the sweet kohlrabi, fresh parsley and bright lemon juice.
+This kohlrabi slaw recipe inspired by the beautiful NOPI cookbook, which I highly recommend.